New report: How consumer organisations can maximise their impact in digital finance policy-making

 Due to the newness of the field, many consumer challenges regarding digital financial services have not yet been clearly documented.
 Consumer associations can fill this gap.
 Tools like a well-functioning consumer complaint management system can be a unique data source.
 Low-cost options include ‘consumer listening’ through social media monitoring.

-For example, between 2006 and 2010, Korea saw a widespread mis-selling scandal in which credit card companies sold add-on products to millions of consumers via mobile and telemarketing.
-Consumers Korea investigated internet blogs and portals (such as Naver) to identify flaws in the nation’s financial consumer redress system, proposing ways of improving the nation’s financial consumer redress system to policy-makers.
+Between 2006 and 2010, Korea saw a widespread mis-selling scandal in which credit card companies sold add-on products to millions of consumers via mobile and telemarketing.
+Consumers Korea investigated internet blogs and portals (such as Naver) to identify flaws in Korea's financial consumer redress system, proposing ways of improving the system to policy-makers.

 4. Leverage relationships